Michał Pius Römer: World War I

 At the outbreak of World War I, Römer maintained contacts with independence and socialist circles in Warsaw, and distributed leaflets in Lithuania.
-He worked on the editorial board of the re-established "Przegląd Wileński".
+He worked on the editorial board of the re-established Przegląd Wileński.
 Römer took an oath as a lawyer in early 1915.

 In March 1915, he took the Lithuanian politicians Mykolas Sleževičius and Jurgis Šaulys to Warsaw for a meeting with Stanisław Patek.
-Römer left Vilnius on May 27, 1915 and went via Odesa to Romania and then to Galicia.
+Römer left Vilnius on 27 May 1915 and went via Odesa to Romania and then to Galicia.
 At the delegation of the Supreme National Committee (NKN), he was accepted into the Polish Legions and sent to the Press Office of the Military Department of the NKN in Piotrków.
 In August, he submitted an extensive memorandum to the Supreme National Committee entitled Lithuania at War (Litwa wobec wojny).
-On August 28, 1915, he left Piotrków, wanting to take part in the armed struggle.
-On September 14, 1915, after a personal conversation with Józef Piłsudski in Kovel, he was assigned to the 1st Legions Infantry Regiment and, under the pseudonym Mateusz Rzymski, took part in the Volhynia campaign as a private.
-He soon fell ill and was hospitalized for a longer period - in Rzeszów, then Kraków, where he stayed until February 1916.
+On 28 August 1915, he left Piotrków, wanting to take part in the armed struggle.
+On 14 September 1915, after a personal conversation with Józef Piłsudski in Kovel, he was assigned to the 1st Legions Infantry Regiment and, under the pseudonym Mateusz Rzymski, took part in the Volhynia campaign as a private.
+He soon fell ill and was hospitalized for a longer period – in Rzeszów, then Kraków, where he stayed until February 1916.

 After a period of service in the Military Department of the NKN, in September 1916 he returned to the 1st Legions Infantry Regiment's 1st Battalion's 1st Company to the front to Grywiatka, then with the regiment to Baranavichy and Łomża.
-During the Oath crisis in July 1917, he refused to take the oath of allegiance to the German Emperor and on July 18, 1917, he was interned in the camp in Szczypiorno.
-In August 1917, thanks to the efforts of his Warsawian friends, he was released from the camp and was nominated as a justice of the peace in Kolno in the Kingdom of Poland, and after a year he was transferred to the position of district judge in Łomża.
+During the Oath crisis in July 1917, he refused to take the oath of allegiance to the German Emperor and on 18 July 1917, he was interned in the camp in Szczypiorno.
+In August 1917, thanks to the efforts of his Warsawian friends, he was released from the camp and was nominated as a justice of the peace in Kolno in the German puppet Kingdom of Poland, and after a year he was transferred to the position of district judge in Łomża.

 Interwar

 Polish–Lithuanian War

 In March 1919 he came to Warsaw at the request of Józef Piłsudski.
 Piłsudski sent him to Kaunas to head a government composed of Poles and Lithuanians.
 Romer arrived in Kaunas on 15 April, but his plans were rejected by Lithuanian politicians.
 He then returned to Vilnius, which was then in Polish hands, but did not take up any public office.
-In September 1920, after the Lithuanian army had retaken Vilnius, he became the head of "Gazeta Krajowa".
+In September 1920, after the Lithuanian army had retaken Vilnius, he became the head of Gazeta Krajowa.
 The paper supported Lithuanian statehood, respecting the Polish language and culture.
 After the capture of Vilnius by General Lucjan Żeligowski, he went to Kaunas and in a letter to Józef Piłsudski protested against the violation of Lithuania's rights to its capital.
-He chose instead to move to Kaunas, which had become the temporary capital of the recently re-established independent Republic of Lithuania.
+He chose instead to move to Kaunas, which had become the temporary capital of the independent Republic of Lithuania.